Kirstin Heidler

 Why This Can Be Challenging in NVC Spaces

-At the same time, intensity can subtly become equated with relational truth.
+Intensity can subtly become equated with relational truth.
 The more charged the expression, the more quickly collective attention organizes around it.
-Resources — empathy, time, regulation — flow toward the expressed distress.

-When empathy mirrors interpretation instead of helping the speaker separate sensation from meaning, it stabilizes the interpretation rather than deepening self-connection.
-This can unintentionally narrow the space.
-The shared field begins to orbit the most intense expression.
-Other meanings, other perspectives, can quietly disappear.
+When empathy mirrors interpretation instead of helping separate sensation from meaning, it stabilizes the interpretation rather than deepening self-connection.
+Empathy to the exclusion of containment through relational boundaries can unintentionally reinforce fusion.

 When Subjective Experience Becomes Relational Truth